Glossary

 ScenarioMeal layout

-Late-day shift workerhigh-protein brunch, moderate lunch, carb-aligned dinner
+Late-day shift workerHigh-protein brunch, moderate lunch, carb-aligned dinner

-Early-morning trainingmoderate pre-workout fuel, larger post-workout recovery meal
+Early-morning trainingModerate pre-workout fuel, larger post-workout recovery meal

-Travel day with fragmented scheduleone protein anchor per 8-hour block and one balanced recovery anchor
+Travel day with fragmented scheduleOne protein anchor per 8-hour block and one balanced recovery anchor

 Use meal planning, nutrient timing, and macro tracking to keep these templates realistic.